 What if you do get injured?

 Use the RICE formula – Rest, Ice, Compression, Elevation.
 If you find that your problem is not subsiding, seek medical attention.
-Find a physiotherapist in your local area that can treat your injury.
+Having sports physiotherapy will speed up your recovery.